 The Church is Mandated to Care for the Orphan

 Mandates, simply stated, are commissions to do something.
-As it stands, the government is mandated by law to care for kids who need family.
-However, legislation has the potential to change as leaders shift, and nations evolve.
+As it stands, the government is mandated by law to care for kids who need a family.
+However, legislation has the potential to change as leaders shift and nations evolve.
 What never changes is our Biblical mandate to care for orphans.